 - Reinforcement of primary classroom topics with related art projects

-PreK4 attends music classes in the music classroom bi-weekly.
-Music activities focus on providing:
+The Pre-K4 music classes attend the music room each week.
+Their music activities focus on providing:

 Smartboards and iPads are used to enhance the PreK4 curriculum.
 A variety of applications encourage student discovery across the curriculum as well as collaboration and problem solving.